gvwilson/sensibleadventures/nardica/nardica.md

 As she climbed out of the hold onto the *Guinevere*'s deck, the sights and sounds and smells of Halley harbor crashed down on her like the waves in her nightmare.

-She stopped for a moment to let her eyes adjust.
+She stopped for a moment to let her eyes adjust to the light.
 To seaward lay the broken hulk of the carrier that had driven itself aground a century before to create a seawall.